 Recovery time from TMJ surgery can vary depending on the individual and the specific procedure.
 Most of the options we offer to patients are outpatient procedures, meaning you will be home on the same day.
 However, generally expect healing after TMJ surgery to take several weeks to months.

 You’ll typically feel jaw pain, tenderness, swelling, and bruising after TMJ surgery.
-For the first day following surgery, apply cold packs to your face for no longer than 20 minutes at a time to reduce pain and swelling.
-However, you will need several days of rest following your procedure.
-Our dental specialist will review aftercare instructions and maintain open communication with you.
+For the first day following surgery, apply cold packs to your face for no longer than 20 minutes at a time.
+This will help reduce pain and the swelling so you feel comfortable.

 How do I alleviate TMJ symptoms at home?